Federal law and guidance on this subject should be reviewed together with this section.

 Author: Michael G. Congiu, Littler

-- Under the Illinois Family Military Leave Act, there are different standards that apply to employers with between 15 and 50 employees and employers with more than 50 employees.
+- Under the Family Military Leave Act, different leave requirements apply to employers with between 15 and 50 employees and employers with more than 50 employees.
 See Family Military Leave.

 - A covered employer must provide bereavement leave for the death of a child.
 See Child Bereavement Leave.

 - Under Illinois law, an employer that offers personal sick leave benefits must allow employees to use the leave for absences due to a covered family member's illness, injury or medical appointment on the same terms that the employee may use the leave for the employee's own illness or injury.
 See Kin Care Leave.

 - Localities including Chicago and Cook County have requirements pertaining to paid sick leave.
 See Local Requirements.